govau/service-manual/content/content-strategy/content-auditing/plan-your-audit/intro.md

 category: Content strategy
 ---

-Think about a high-level goal to aim for and why you are doing the work.Follow this up by exploring limitations and quick wins, using any available research to help put together a plan.
+Think about a high-level goal to aim for and why you are doing the work.
+For example, to remove all outdated content, or to identify what content needs to be rewritten to meet user needs.
+Follow this up by exploring quick wins and identifying possible limitations, using any available research to help put together a plan.